melisakkus/VillaAgency/README.md

     * If a database migration occurs, the `Business` and `WebUI` source code remains completely untouched.
 Engineers only write a brand new `EfRepository` under the `DataAccess` library and re-bind the container target mapped in `DataAccessServiceExtension.cs`.
     * This stands as a true textbook implementation of the **Dependency Inversion Principle (DIP)** (The **D** in SOLID) — the software ecosystem locks itself into abstract components, not concrete volatile data drivers.

-### 3. PERFORMANCE-FIRST PRESENTATION CACHING (In-Memory Optimization)
+### 3. ABSTRACTED PERFORMANCE CACHING & INVALIDATION (Infrastructure Decoupling)
-* **Microsecond-Level Latency Reduction:** The highly trafficked villa/product listing (Index) page is served directly from the server's volatile memory (In-Memory) instead of querying the database on every single request.
+* **Microsecond-Level Latency Reduction:** The highly trafficked villa/product listing (Index) page is served directly from the server's memory store via an optimized caching tier instead of querying the database on every single request.
 This maximizes page rendering speeds while mitigating the I/O and Read overhead on the MongoDB cluster to near-zero.
-* **Strict Separation of Concerns (SoC):** The caching mechanism is architecturally encapsulated solely within the WebUI layer.
-This design keeps the Business layer completely decoupled and isolated from presentation-specific caching needs and IMemoryCache dependencies.
-Consequently, the business layer remains "pure," focusing exclusively on domain logic and data transformation (Mapster).
+* **Technology-Agnostic Abstraction (SOLID Open/Closed Principle):** Instead of tightly coupling controllers to .NET's native IMemoryCache engine, the architecture introduces a custom ICacheService abstraction layer.
+This isolates the presentation tier from concrete infrastructure implementation.
+If system scaling demands a shift from volatile server RAM (In-Memory) to a distributed cluster like Redis, not a single line of controller code will change; engineers only need to inject a new runtime manager within the IoC container.
-* **Defensive Cache Lookup:** A defensive control workflow is enforced utilizing the TryGetValue pattern.
-If the requested DTO collection exists within the memory store, the incoming request is resolved directly at the Controller level without propagating down to the Business and DataAccess layers.
-In the event of a cache miss, data is asynchronously fetched from the database and committed to the cache with optimized settings: a 30-minute Absolute Expiration combined with a 10-minute Sliding Expiration.
+* **Defensive Cache Lookup & Strict Token Governance:** A defensive control workflow is enforced utilizing custom service wrapper methods.
+If the requested DTO collection exists within the memory store, the incoming request is resolved instantly at the Controller level.
+In the event of a cache miss, data is asynchronously fetched and committed using centrally managed configuration policies (30-minute absolute / 10-minute sliding expiration).
+Furthermore, inline "magic strings" are eliminated by organizing all cache tokens inside a single, centralized CacheKeys registry hub (DRY Principle).
-* **Proactive Cache Invalidation:** To guarantee strict data consistency, a proactive state-purging strategy is implemented.
-The exact moment any Data Manipulation Language (DML) or CUD operations (Create, Update, Delete) are triggered, the corresponding CacheKey is immediately evicted from memory.
-This completely eliminates the risk of "dirty reads," ensuring 100% real-time synchronization between the persistent database and the cache store.
+* **Proactive State Invalidation & CQRS Real-Time Balance:** To guarantee absolute data consistency, a proactive state-purging strategy is implemented.
+While public UI components leverage read-only cache streams, administrative data manipulation operations (Create, Update, Delete) systematically trigger cache eviction pipelines via _cacheService.Remove().
+This eliminates the risk of "dirty reads" and ensures 100% real-time synchronization between the persistent database and the cache layer.

 ---